danieljordan1900/FANBOOK-TFDMM-01/Global Addons.md

 -> Twilight reflexiona sobre los caballeros del orden aprisionados -> Twilight y Spike conversan sobre los caballeros del orden aprisionados -> Twilight cierra su dificil dia pensando ya en mañana

+The podcast should be user-friendly and in English only.
+Avoid over-extending the duration of the podcast.